fbpx

 • The cap now captures master’s and doctoral students for 2025 and beyond, whereas students in advanced degrees were previously exempt from cap limits.

-• Degree graduates will remain eligible for a Post Graduate Work Permit (PGWP) of up to three years.
-International students approved for a study permit after 1 October 2024 – if they graduate from college programmes – will no longer be eligible for a PGWP unless their programme is linked to an area of high labour market demand.
+• University degree graduates will remain eligible for a Post Graduation Work Permit (PGWP) of up to three years.
+Graduates from public college programmes will no longer be eligible for a three-year PGWP unless their programme is linked to an area of high labour market demand.

-• Spousal work permit eligibility will be further limited as well.
-Later this year, only spouses of master’s degree students whose program is at least 16 months in duration will be eligible for a spousal permit.
+• Spousal work permit eligibility will be further limited as well (beyond the new limits set in January 2024).
+Later this year, spouses of master’s degree students whose programme is less than 16 months in duration will no longer be eligible for a spousal permit.

-• As part of changes to the PGWP Program, all applicants will be required to demonstrate a minimum language proficiency in French or English.
+• As part of changes to the PGWP programme, all applicants will be required to demonstrate a minimum language proficiency in French or English, beginning 1 November 2024.

 Canadian Immigration Minister Marc Miller announced today several new measures affecting international students in Canada.
 He stated, "The measures we have taken up until now are working,” but continued that additional steps are necessary to achieve a government target to achieve a “decrease in the number of temporary residents from 6.5% of Canada’s total population down to 5% by 2026."